Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 ### syncIdentifiers <a id="syncIdentifiers"></a>

 The function of this API is the same as the `syncIdentifier` API.
 This API passes a list of identifiers, and each identifier contains an `identifier type` as the key and an `identifier` as the value.
-In each identifier pair, if either the `identifier type` or `identifier` contains a null or an empty string, the identifier is ignored by the Identity extension.
+In each identifier pair, if the `identifier type` contains a null or an empty string, the identifier is ignored by the Identity extension.
+If a previously synced `identifier type` contains a null or empty `identifier` value, it is removed from the Identity shared state, local storage and it is not be synced with the Experience Could (ECID) service.

 {% tabs %}
 {% tab title="Android" %}